Phase estimation with partially randomized time evolution: Acknowledgements

 \section{Acknowledgements}

 We thank Li Liu for helpful discussions.
-This work is part of the Research Project `Molecular Recognition from Quantum Computing'.
-Work on `Molecular Recognition from Quantum Computing' is supported by Wellcome Leap as part of the Quantum for Bio (Q4Bio) Program.
+We are grateful to Markus Reiher for providing access to Euler supercomputer at ETH Z\"urich.
+We acknowledge funding from the Research Project ``Molecular Recognition from Quantum Computing.''
+Work on ``Molecular Recognition from Quantum Computing'' was supported by Wellcome Leap as part of the Quantum for Bio (Q4Bio) Program.
 We also acknowledge financial support from the Novo Nordisk Foundation (Grant No. NNF20OC0059939 `Quantum for Life').

 \onecolumngrid